 Dogs make great companions and can add a lot of joy and happiness to our lives.
-It’s also a serious commitment filled with many responsibilities that comes with being a responsible dog owner.
+They’re also a serious commitment, filled with many responsibilities that comes with being a responsible dog owner.

 One of the best things about dogs is their willingness to train and work.
 Even though each breed has different skill sets, the majority can be taught to wear and carry items.
 If a major disaster occurs, this type of training can definitely come in handy.